Significant-Gravitas/Auto-GPT-Benchmarks/README.md

 # Auto-GPT-Benchmarks
-A set of standardised benchmarks to assess the performance of Auto-GPTs.
+A set of standardized benchmarks to assess the performance of Auto-GPTs.

-# What is next?
+# Overview

-- [ ] Build longer form tasks, (code fix backed by testing)
+The Auto-GPT-Benchmarks project aims to provide a comprehensive suite of benchmarks to evaluate the performance of Auto-GPTs.
+These benchmarks focus on various tasks, such as code fixes backed by testing, which help to measure the capabilities of the models effectively.

-- [ ] Explicitly note the common failure modes in the test harness and fix them.
-Most of these appear to be failure modes with the core AutoGPT project
+# Key Features
-- [ ] Switch to a ubuntu container so it can do more things (git, bash, etc)
+- [ ] Includes a variety of tasks to assess Auto-GPT performance
-- [ ] Lower priority, but put this in a webserver backend so we have a good API rather than doing container and file management for our interface between evals and our agent.
+- [ ] Supports integration with evaluation frameworks for seamless benchmarking
-- [ ] Get token counting data from the model Add scores to result files based on pricing associated with tokens and models used
+- [ ] Provides token counting and pricing information for models
-- [ ] Think about how this can be applied to other projects besides AutoGPT so we can be THE agent evaluation framework.
+- [ ] Designed for extensibility to other projects, making it a versatile agent evaluation framework

-- [ ] Copy the OpenAI Eval files from the tmp file they are saved to somewhere we can track the results
+#Roadmap
-- [ ] Support multi-threaded evals.
-OpenAI has great support for this.
-The docker system built here doesn't.
+##High Priority

-## Understanding OpenAI Evals
+1. Develop longer-form tasks, such as code fixes backed by testing, to evaluate the model's performance in more complex scenarios.

-The Evals docs are here and very good: https://github.com/openai/evals/tree/main/docs
+2. Identify and address common failure modes in the test harness to improve reliability and stability.

-The basic idea is this:
+3. Migrate the project to an Ubuntu container to enable better integration with tools like Git and Bash.

-1. Use a completion function to point to the language model or in our case AutoGPT, the model you want to test.
+###Medium Priority
-2. Register that completion function with the evals framework with a yaml in a `completion_fns` dir.
+4. Implement a web server backend for a user-friendly API, replacing the current container and file management approach.
-3. Run the evals against the completion function.
+5. Incorporate token counting data from the model and add scores to result files based on token usage and model pricing.

-Then you can make more yaml defined evals and run them against the completion function as needed.
+###Low Priority

-### Completions Functions
+6. Generalize the framework to support other projects besides Auto-GPT, positioning it as the go-to agent evaluation framework.

-See our yaml file in `completion_fns` dir for the registration of the completion function.
+7. Preserve OpenAI Eval files from temporary storage to a more permanent location for tracking results.
-See our completion function itself in CompletionFn.py That points to the AutoGPT model we want to test which is spun up dynamically in a docker container in AutoGPTAgent.py
+8. Add support for multi-threaded evaluations to take advantage of OpenAI's capabilities.

 ## Setup